lestece/VAPIKA-Dosha-Quiz/README.md

 ![Answer selection](docs/README-images/answer-selection.gif)

-Event listeneres related to the answer selection are only applied to "next question" button, so that _users can change their mind after selecting one answer and controlling when they're ready to submit their answer and proceed with the next question_.
+Event listeners related to the answer selection are only applied to the "next question" button, so that _users can change their mind after selecting one answer and control when they're ready to submit their answer and proceed with the next question_.

-In case users selected a different answer, __the previous selected one gets unselected__.
+In case users select a different answer, __the previous selected one gets unselected__.
 - - -
 - #### UNANSWERED QUESTION